Somruproy7/Somruproy7/README.md

 👋 About Me

 I'm Somrup Roy, a dedicated and enthusiastic Software Developer based in Kolkata, West Bengal.
-My journey in technology has been driven by a deep passion for solving complex problems and a keen interest in innovative technologies.I have honed my skills in a variety of programming languages, including Python, Java, C, C++, and JavaScript.
+My journey in technology has been driven by a deep passion for solving complex problems and a keen interest in innovative technologies.I have honed my skills in a variety of programming languages, including Python, Java, C, C++ and JavaScript.
 My expertise extends to areas such as machine learning, web development, and artificial intelligence.
 I am proficient in using developer tools like VS Code, Android Studio, Google Colab, and Jupyter Notebook.
 My experience also includes working with frameworks and technologies like GitHub, Git, and MySQL Workbench.

 💼 Professional Summary